• Skip to primary navigation

 Marvel at the Northern Lights

 There’s nothing like witnessing the dancing light of the Aurora Borealis, and thankfully, Thompson is a great place to view the Northern Lights!
 While February and March are usually the best months to view the lights due to the cold weather and long nights, there are chances to see them year-round if you’re lucky.
 Many people drive to Setting Lake, about an hour south of Thompson, for gorgeous views of the colourful sky.
-Track the Northern Lights in Canada here.
+See our article about the Northern Lights in Manitoba for viewing tips!

 Experience Pisew Falls